RumeelHussainbnb/CoreDAODocs/docs/Learn/products/btc-staking/design.md

 - `045b` 1115, which is chain id
 - `de60b7d0e6b758ca5dd8c61d377a2c5f1af51ec1` is the reward address
 - `a9e209f5ea0036c8c2f41078a3cebee57d8a47d5` is the validator address
-- `01` is porter fee, measured in CORE
+- `01` is relayer fee, measured in CORE
 - `041f5e0e66b17576a914c4b8ae927ff2b9ce218e20bf06d425d6b68424fd88ac` is redeem script, which is explained in the above section.

 [1] Any bytes bigger than or equal to `0x4c` is pushed by using `0x4c` (ie. `OP_PUSHDATA`) followed by the length followed by the data (`byte[80] -> OP_PUSHDATA + 80 + byte[80])`